Hi beautravelers! 😀

 Paris is one of the most expensive cities in the world, and visiting on a budget can be really challenging.
 Especially if your wallet isn’t filled with more than €8.13 – that’s what your dollars are worth in Euro. 😉

-While this small budget is not granting you access to anything really, this shouldn’t be a bummer though.
+While this small budget is not granting you access to anything really as it might be not sufficient for Paris metro, this shouldn’t be a bummer though.
 Paris has a lot of excellent sights that are admission-free and that allow you to spend your travel funds on food instead! 😀

 You best start your Paris on-a-budget day around Montmartre with a croissant for breakfast.
 This well-invested €1.20 is granting you the true French experience, especially if you enjoy it from the stairs in front of Sacre Coeur with a view over Paris.